Introduction

 - What data was targeted

-Why Businesses Need EDR Now More Than Ever
+Why Businesses Need EDR Now

 Key Benefits of EDR for Organizations

-- Faster Response – Contain threats before they cause serious damage.
+- Faster Response – Contain threats quickly.

 - Automated Protection – AI-driven alerts and isolation.

-- Reduced Downtime – Prevent costly business interruptions.
+- Reduced Downtime – Prevent operational disruptions.

-- Regulatory Compliance – Helps maintain cybersecurity standards.
+- Regulatory Compliance – Supports cybersecurity standards.

-DeepAegis Empowering Businesses
+DeepAegis Empowering Smarter Endpoint Security

 Conclusion